Nuclear Dimension and Rigidity Results for Virtually Abelian Groups: -(super)rigidity properties for crystallographic groups

-where we used the reverse triangle inequality, the fact that the action is isometric, as well as the fact that $d(x,y)<\frac{m}{4}$. \end{proof} \end{prop} We also need the following Remark. \begin{rmk} Let $G$ be a topological group and assume that there exists $g_0\in G$ that has a Euclidean neighborhood, let $V_0$.
+\end{proof} \end{prop} We also need the following Remark. \begin{rmk} Let $G$ be a topological group and assume that there exists $g_0\in G$ that has a Euclidean neighborhood, say $V_0$.
 Notice that for every $g\in G$, $V_g=gg_0^{-1}V_0$ is a Euclidean neighborhood of $g$.
 It follows that $G$ is locally Euclidean. \end{rmk} We are now ready to prove the first of our main results in this section.

 It has to be noted that some of the arguments used in the proof below are also used in a Theorem of the in-preparation paper \cite{Knubyetal}. \begin{thm} Let $G$ be a crystallographic group and $H$ a discrete group such that $C^*(G)\cong C^*(H)$.
 Then \begin{enumerate}[label=(\roman*.)] \item $H$ is crystallographic. \item $h(G)=h(H)$. \item If $D_1$ and $D_2$ are the point groups of $G$ and $H$, respectively, then $|D_1|=|D_2|$. \end{enumerate}